 He was simultaneously sleek, guarded and majestic.
 That aura, which was evident from Boseman’s breakout role as Jackie Robinson, made him the obvious choice to bring T’Challa, the Black Panther, to life.

-Ryan Coogler’s Black Panther is still the top-grossing solo superhero movie, landing just behind Stars Wars: The Force Awakens, Avengers: Endgame, and Avatar at the North American box office.
+Ryan Coogler’s Black Panther is still the top-grossing solo superhero movie, landing just behind Stars Wars: The Force Awakens (opens in new tab), Avengers: Endgame (opens in new tab), and Avatar at the North American box office.
 Boseman’s passing is being immeasurably felt across the globe because of what he meant to how many people in his most popular role.

 Wakanda lost its king.
 Our kids lost their superhero.